-In order to have Confirmation granted by the Court, an Executor must provide a list of all the deceased person's assets and liabilities as at the date of death along with the application for Confirmation.
-This list is known as the inventory.
+In order to have Confirmation granted by the Court, an Executor must provide a list of all the deceased person's assets and liabilities known as an inventory at the date of death along with the application for Confirmation to the court.
 All assets and liabilities must be disclosed within the inventory.

 Once Confirmation has been granted, the Executor can then legally deal with the assets and liabilities held by the deceased person as well as distributing the estate.

 Executors should be mindful that an estate should not be distributed until 6 months post date of death.
-However, we can make interim payments to the beneficiaries whilst winding up the estate.
+However, interim payments can sometimes be made to the beneficiaries whilst winding up the estate.